ufownl/lua-cgemma/demo/prompt_template_fn.md

     }
   },
   {
-    "name": "save_code_to_file",
+    "name": "write_code_to_file",
-    "description": "Save the code block to a file.", "parameters": {
+    "description": "Write the code to a file directly.", "parameters": {
       "type": "object",
       "properties": {